 Fundraising is not the primary function of the PTA.
 The true essence of PTA doesn't reside within its financial reserves but rather within the collective energy, ingenuity, and commitment of its members to enhance the well-being of children.
 Financial resources are used to support the initiatives of the PTA.
 Do not engage in fundraising solely for the sake of accumulating funds.
 National PTA recommends a thoughtful approach when planning the year's activities by following the three-to-one rule: for each fundraising activity, there should be a minimum of three non-fundraising projects aimed at supporting the PTA mission.
-See LouisianaPTA.org/funds for more details.
+See LouisianaPTA.org/funds for suggestions.

 Obligating Future Boards: As a 501(c)(3) organization, a PTA cannot obligate future Boards to a specific expenditure.
 A future BOD is not required to spend funds as designated by the previous BOD.
 Large, long-term projects should be very carefully planned and undertaken only if there is dedicated support from the General Membership.
-A bank account may be opened for a specific future purpose, especially if the donors specified what their donation would support.
+Use a separate bank account for a special purpose, especially if the donors specified what their donation would support.